-The Online Bachelor of Social Work (BSW) program prepares graduates to promote well-being, empower and invigorate communities, and support a sense of community and family-centric models of service and learning.
+The Online BSW program prepares graduates to promote well-being, empower and invigorate communities, and support a sense of community and family-centric models of service and learning.
 As a strength-based program, students learn to enhance protective factors and prevent the development of problems in communities, groups, and families.
 Grounded in Pacific Oaks’ social justice and equity frameworks, students will also learn how to advocate for change in traditionally underserved communities.
-This enables us to prepare entry-level social work generalists who can provide greater access to culturally appropriate practice across diverse populations.
+This practice enables us to prepare entry-level social work generalists who can provide greater access to culturally appropriate practice across diverse populations.

-The Online BSW program explores both the macro (e.g., policy change and program implementation) and micro (e.g., case management, care coordination, health care, and discharge social work) relevant to the field of social work.
+The online social work degree explores both the macro (e.g., policy change and program implementation) and micro (e.g., case management, care coordination, health care, and discharge social work) relevant to the field of social work.

 Real-world training is an integral part of the Online BSW program.
 Practicum placements and hands-on training provide students multiple opportunities to develop and apply professional skills that can help lead to mastery of the professional competencies they will need to position themselves for successful careers.
 By placing students in actual settings in their own communities under the experienced guidance of staff mentors, students have the opportunity to develop essential competencies in applying social work knowledge, our rigorous social justice values, and skills.
 Research demonstrates that students consistently remember their field experience as the most important aspect of their social work education and a meaningful relationship with their supervisor is essential for their growth as social workers.

-The 120 credit Online BSW program includes 46 credits of general education courses, 35 credits of lower and upper division general electives, and 39 credits of upper division social work major core courses.
+The 120 credit Online Bachelor of Social Work program includes 46 credits of general education courses, 35 credits of lower and upper division general electives, and 39 credits of upper division social work major core courses.
 Students may be eligible to transfer up to 87 units, depending on prerequisites already taken.
 Prior Learning Assessment is also available, including Pacific Oaks’ Credit for Learning from Experience program.

 Psychology of Culture, Power, & Inequality